SAP-samples/sme-partner-reference-application/Tutorials/71-Multi-Tenancy-Service-Broker.md

 11. Build and Deploy the multi-tenant application to provider BTP sub-account

-> Note: In the Next step user will create instance of service broker in subscriber BTP sub-account, as described in [Multi-Tenancy-Provisioning-Service-Broker](../Tutorials/72-Multi-Tenancy-Provisioning-Service-Broker.md)
+> Note: In the Next step user will create instance of service broker in subscriber BTP sub-account, as described in [Configure and Consume the APIs of the BTP Application](../Tutorials/72-Multi-Tenancy-Provisioning-Service-Broker.md)